deeppavlov/DeepPavlov/docs/features/models/multitask_bert.rst

             }

-The multitask_bert component has common and task_specific parameters.
+The multitask_transformer component has common and task_specific parameters.
 Shared parameters are provided inside the tasks parameter.
 The tasks is a dictionary that keys are task names and values are task-specific parameters(type, options).
 Common parameters, are backbone_model(same parameter as in the tokenizer) and all parameters from torch_bert.
 **The order of tasks MATTERS.**

-Here is the definition of ``multitask_bert`` from the config:`multitask_example.json <configs/multitask/multitask_distilbert_example.json>`.
+Here is the definition of ``multitask_transformer`` from the config:`multitask_example.json <configs/multitask/multitask_distilbert_example.json>`.
 .. code:: json

         {
-            "id":"multitask_bert",
+            "id":"multitask_transformer",
-            "class_name":"multitask_bert",
+            "class_name":"multitask_transformer",
             "optimizer_parameters":{"lr":2e-5},
             "gradient_accumulation_steps":"{GRADIENT_ACC_STEPS}",
             "learning_rate_drop_patience":2,